ns-rse/git-collaboration/episodes/branching.md

 Internally Git does not have branches at all!
 Branches are merely a reference to a series of commits and each commit in a "branch" references the commit prior to it.
-In fact everything in Git that allows us to look at the different states of the repository and move between them is a reference, whether that is a named branch, or a tag a relative reference.
+In fact everything in Git that allows us to look at the different states of the repository and move between them is a reference, whether that is a named branch, or a tag which is a relative reference.
 They all point to a commit.

 This was a revelation that came to me as I wrote the material for this Episode and thought it worth sharing.